ietf-wg-vcon/draft-ietf-vcon-vcon-core/draft-ietf-vcon-vcon-core.md

 * extensions: "String\[\]"

-### must_support {#must_support}
+### critical {#critical}

-Implementations that include extensions which are incompatible with the core vCon schema MUST list the names of those extensions in the must_support parameter.
+Implementations that include extensions which are incompatible with the core vCon schema MUST list the names of those extensions in the critical parameter.
-A vCon that includes a must_support parameter indicates that correct interpretation of the vCon requires explicit support for the listed extensions.
+A vCon that includes a critical parameter indicates that correct interpretation of the vCon requires explicit support for the listed extensions.
-An implementation that does not recognize or support the extensions listed in the must_support parameter MUST NOT attempt to process or operate on the vCon, except to reject it or report unsupported content.
+An implementation that does not recognize or support the extensions listed in the critical parameter MUST NOT attempt to process or operate on the vCon, except to reject it or report unsupported content.

-* must_support: "String\[\]"
+* critical: "String\[\]"

 ### created_at {#created_at}